Oliver0804/HiMaxWE2_Builder_Docker/readme.md

 docker exec -it my-grove-vision-ai /bin/bash
 ```

-This will allow you to interact with the container's file system and run commands inside the container.
+This command provides you with interactive shell access to the running container.
+If the container uses a different shell, such as sh, you should replace /bin/bash with /bin/sh.

+Note: You need to have the container running in the background to use the exec command.
+If the container is not running, first start it using the docker-compose up -d command.

 ## Cleaning Up